pabuhr/uCPP/README.txt

     the top level make file.

-  * Type "make xxx", where xxx is one of the listed configurations, e.g., "make sun-sparc" to configure for a SUN Sparc running Solaris.
+  * Type "make xxx", where xxx is one of the listed configurations, e.g., "make linux-x86_64" to configure for a 64-bit x86 processor running linux.
     A CONFIG file is created and all Makefiles are modified with appropriate path names.

   * Type "make install" to compile and install uC++.
 To compile and install separately, type "make" to compile uC++ and then "make install" to move the